St. Vincent's Medical Center Riverside

 In 1916, the Daughters of Charity of Saint Vincent de Paul launched a Catholic hospital called St. Vincent's Medical Center Riverside.
 They provide full-service tertiary care at a capacity of 528 beds.

-This Catholic hospital is located in Jacksonville, Florida.
+This Catholic hospital is in Jacksonville, Florida.
 It is a member of Ascension and is owned by St. Vincent's HealthCare.

 Departments

 Cardiology

 St. Vincent's HealthCare runs a cardiovascular program that is expanding as a result of the recent opening of the Gary & Nancy Chartrand Heart and Vascular Center on the campus at St. Vincent's Medical Center.

 Approximately 20,000 cardiovascular procedures are performed for patients each year—including diagnostic and non-invasive testing services, outpatient treatments, interventional procedures, and surgeries.

 St. Vincent's was the first to perform open heart surgery in Jacksonville and now has the largest open-heart program in the region.

-Spine & Brain Institute
+Spine and Brain Institute

-St. Vincent's Spine & Brain Institute provides care for Northeast Florida patients afflicted with neurological disorders.
-Within St. Vincent's Spine and Brain Institute, there are two main parts—a neurosurgery division and a neurology division.
+St. Vincent's Spine and Brain Institute provides care for Northeast Florida patients afflicted with neurological disorders.
+Within St. Vincent's Spine and Brain Institute, there are two main divisions, neurosurgery and neurology.

 The neurosurgery division is for patients with neurological disorders that are best treated with surgery.
 The neurology division is for patients whose disorders can be treated without surgery.